avinash-218/Cuda_Programming/README.md

 <hr>

 ### Vector Addition
 Problem Statement : Given two vectors.
-The vector is to be split with blocks in which each block contains n section each section of length l.
-A thread should add ith element in each section.
+The vector is split in x blocks in which each block contains n sections and each section is of length l.
+The problem is to map thread so that ith thread should add ith elements in each section of a block.
 ##### For example:
 - Section Length = 2
 - Number of section per block = 2